 Rasna Warah is a Kenyan writer and journalist who is working with the ONE Campaign’s COVID-19 Aftershocks project.

 For more on the health, economic, and social impacts of COVID-19 in Africa, check out ONE’s Africa COVID-19 Tracker.
-It pulls together the latest real-time data from global institutions, governments, and universities about the impacts of the pandemic for the continent and for every African country.
+It pulls together the latest real-time data from global institutions, governments, and universities about the impacts of the pandemic for the continent and for every African country – including information on food security.
 For more insights and analysis, sign up for our Aftershocks newsletter and follow us @ONEAftershocks.